swagger-api/swaggerhub-maven-plugin/README.md

  `definitionFileNameRegex` attempts to match on the filename without file extension.
  If this parameter isn't specified, there will be an attempt to upload each file within the directory.

+ If any one of the definitions in the specified directory are unable to be uploaded, the build will fail and subsequent definitions will not be uploaded.

 #### Example Usage
-* Upload an a single API definition in json format as a public API in SwaggerHub via a specified input file.
+* Upload a single API definition in json format as a public API in SwaggerHub via a specified input file.
 ```xml
     <plugin>
         <groupId>io.swagger</groupId>